The professional practice and professional learning requirements may differ depending on the teacher's registration category.

 Teachers who currently hold full registration are required to

-- practice for at least 20 days as a teacher or educational leader (or undertaken equivalent practice) and in what context (full-time, part-time or casual relief teaching), and
+- practise for at least 20 days as a teacher or educational leader (or undertaken equivalent practice) and in what context (full-time, part-time or casual relief teaching), and

 - complete at least 20 hours of professional learning that references the Australian Professional Standards for Teachers (APST).